Capitol riot suspect with Las Vegas ties seeks release from jail

 Hundreds arrested

 More than 375 people have been arrested and charged in the Jan.
-6 attack that followed a rally by former President Donald Trump who claimed the presidential election was stolen from him in key states.
+6 attack that followed a rally for former President Donald Trump, who claimed the presidential election was stolen from him in key states.

 Two police officers assaulted in the attack have filed lawsuits claiming Trump ordered the insurrection and prompted the violence with false claims of election fraud.